 - Activate Location Extensions & Local Search Ads

 Local keywords are a critical factor in getting your ads in front of the right people at the right time.
 Create landing pages specifically for local, where on-page keyword usage, as well as clear directions and information on local availability and directions, boosts your content’s omnichannel performance.
 If you want to attract new prospects, you will need to work out what keywords they’re searching for and create useful, helpful and fresh content, based specifically on those keywords and for certain locations.

 Once you figure out what keywords are important for your business you should create rich ad copies.
 No matter what you’re writing – store directions, social media ads, landing pages – the headline is crucial.
 A relevant headline will always outperform a generic one.
 You should start thinking about what those titles might be, and vary them based on the context of the user.

 Schedule posts or updates to the content of your website (more) frequently and ensure you offer offline conversion options, such as sharing, saving or emailing specific content for later use.

 A local campaign is focused on simplicity and exclusively driving offline goals for advertisers.
 The advertiser provides their store locations, campaign budget, call to actions and relevant creatives.
 Using these inputs, Google’s machine learning technology will automatically optimise bids, ad placements and creative combinations to maximise store visits, and promote your advertisers’ locations across Google properties and networks (Search, Business Profile, GDN, Maps, & YouTube).

 Test and iterate

 There are a lot of different ways to test different local strategies.
-Make sure your strategy is based on test and not on assumptions.
+Make sure your strategy is validated through testings and does not just rely on assumptions.